Mid-Back Exercises: Key Takeaways

 This is a great exercise for your middle traps and rhomboids.
 It doesn’t require a ton of weight, so don’t overdo it.

-1. Set the bench at 45 degrees, or as low as you can set the bench while having your arms freely hang below when laying on your stomach.
+1. Set the bench at 45 degrees, or as low as you can set the bench while having your arms freely hang below when lying on your stomach.

 2. Lay face down on the bench with your chest near the top.
 Your body should stay in a straight line with the balls of your feet on the floor.